How the colon works

 Descending Colon: The descending colon runs down the left side of the abdomen.
 Stools move down the descending colon.
 The stools are now more solid in form.
 It is here that waste may be stored for a time.
 The descending colon "ends" where it continues into the sigmoid colon.

-Sigmoid Colon: The sigmoid colon angles to the right, curving down and inward to about the midline, then it curves slightly upward where it connect to the top of the rectum.
+Sigmoid Colon: The sigmoid colon angles to the right, curving down and inward to about the midline, then it curves slightly upward where it connects to the top of the rectum.